Houston Lawyers for Temporary Divorce Orders

 Different Types of Temporary Orders During Divorce

-During a divorce, the parties may need temporary solutions to address custody, spousal support and other issues.
-Temporary orders often address:
+During a divorce, the parties may need temporary solutions to address custody, spousal support and other issues until the divorce is finalized.

-- Temporary spousal support: A temporary spousal suport order can help a spouse make ends meet while the case is pending and until a final division of assets is made by the court.
-If a spouse cannot support themself during divorce, a temporary support order can give the spouse the financial support needed.
+- Temporary Spousal Support: A temporary spousal support order can help a spouse make ends meet while the case is pending and until a final division of assets is made by the court.
+If a spouse cannot support themselves during divorce, a temporary support order can give the spouse the financial support needed.

 What Is a Temporary Restraining Order?